codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/deploy.md

     namespace: default

     ## Two ways to distinguish which deployment YAML to deploy - service or file_path:
-    # The kubernetes service that associated with the deployment using selector
+    # The Kubernetes service that associated with the deployment using selector
     service: --my-service--
     # Path to deployment.yml location inside the image volume
     file_path: ./deployment.yml
     # In seconds, how long the step will wait until the rolling update is complete (default is 120)
     timeout: '150'
     # Candidate is optional, if not specified will redeploy the same image that specified in the deployment file
-    # When candidate exist it should have both: image and registry
+    # When candidate exists it should have both: image and registry
     candidate:
       # The image that will replace the original deployment image
       # The image that been build using Build step